Echo, Kaiku, Huisheng 回声、回声、回声

 Preview of Echo / Kaiku / Huisheng (Ongoing, Updated on August 2025)

-Initiated in 2025, Echo / Kaiku / Huisheng records Li’s vocal dialogues with diverse soundscapes, from Nordic shores to Mediterranean islands.
-Each new performance begins by harmonising with the previous one, creating a layered, polyphonic “choir” that unfolds across time and geography.
+Initiated as a long-term project in 2025, Echo / Kaiku / Huisheng documents Li’s ongoing vocal dialogues with soundscapes from Arctic circles to Mediterranean islands.
+Each new performance begins by listening to and resonating with the previous one, creating a layered polyphonic choir that evolves across time and geography.

-The work addresses presence within global mobility, identity shifts, and environmental change, drawing on acoustic ecology and posthumanist perspectives.
-Each vocal act is both a site-specific response and a contribution to a collective resonance.
-The final form will be an immersive multi-channel installation, positioning audiences within a shifting, borderless choir - an open structure of self, others, and place in dialogue.
+The project reflects on presence within global mobility, identity transformation, and environmental change, drawing from ideas in acoustic ecology and posthumanist thought.
+Each vocal act is both a site-specific response and part of a wider collective resonance.
+The final form will be presented as an immersive multi-channel installation that positions the audience within a shifting and borderless choir, where self, others, and place remain in constant dialogue.